Ral Partha Enterprises

-Formed in 1975, Ral Partha Enterprises, Inc. of Cincinnati, Ohio, United States, is now known as Ral Partha Legacy Ltd. and produces miniature figures in 25 mm, 30 mm, 15 mm, and 54 mm scale.
-The company's products are made by spin-casting metal alloys which depict soldiers, adventurers and creatures that have been inspired by history and fiction.
-Their miniatures are sold at gaming conventions, in hobby shops, and by internet and mail order for use in role playing games, wargaming, dioramas, competitive painting, and collecting.
+Ral Partha Enterprises, Inc. was an American manufacturer of metal miniature figures founded in 1975 in Cincinnati, Ohio.
+It produced historical and fantasy figures in several scales for use in role-playing games, wargaming, dioramas, miniature painting, and collecting.
+The company became known for its historical figures, the Fantasy Collector's series, and licensed miniatures for TSR, Inc.'s Advanced Dungeons & Dragons and FASA's BattleTech.

-The company began as a basement enterprise undertaken by a group of wargamers around the talents of Tom Meier, a 16-year-old sculptor.
-The company grew with the increasing popularity of board and role-playing games.
-By 1982 Ral Partha products were sold worldwide.
-Ral Partha is best known for its historical figures, Fantasy Collector's series, and miniatures produced for TSR, Inc.'s Advanced Dungeons & Dragons and FASA's BattleTech games.
-Tom Meier became a freelance sculptor in 1988, and retains copyrights to much of his work for Ral Partha.
-Until 2020 he worked on commission and operated Thunderbolt Mountain Miniatures, a boutique company for pet projects involving dioramas, 54 mm figurines, and a new series of elves and goblins.
-During its 40-year history Ral Partha has employed more than two dozen sculptors, of whom some of the most prolific were Dennis Mize, Julie Guthrie, Sandra Garrity, Robert N. Charrette, and Dave Summers.
+Ral Partha began as a basement enterprise established by a group of wargamers and centered on the work of Tom Meier, who was 16 years old at the time.
+The company expanded alongside the growing popularity of board games and role-playing games, and by 1982 its products were sold worldwide.
+Meier became a freelance sculptor in 1988 and retained the copyrights to much of his work for the company.
+He later operated Thunderbolt Mountain Miniatures, which produced dioramas, 54 mm figures, and fantasy miniatures.
+Other notable Ral Partha sculptors included Dennis Mize, Julie Guthrie, Sandra Garrity, Robert N. Charrette, and Dave Summers.

-The owners of the original Ral Partha Enterprises, Inc. sold the company to FASA in 1998, and was one of the assets acquired by WizKids in 2000.
-The following year Ral Partha's production assets were recast as Iron Wind Metals, LLC of Cincinnati.
-In 2015 and the 40th anniversary of the founding of Ral Partha, reacquired the long unused trademarks and relaunched Ral Partha as a division of the company focused on producing new and archived miniature lines under the banner of the Chaos Wars gaming world.
-In July 2020, Iron Wind Metals retired the "Ral Partha - A Division of Iron Wind Metals" brand and licensed the Ral Partha era fantasy and historical miniatures to "Ral Partha Legacy Ltd." which owns the Chaos Wars games.
-Ral Partha Legacy also acquired the license to Tom Meier's Thunderbolt Mountain Miniature lines which unites more than four decades of the artist's work.
-The new company has announced additions to the existing lines by original designers like Tom Meier and Robert N. Charrette, as well as new artists.
-Iron Wind Metals continues to produce lines for the futuristic FASA era games including Battletech and Shadowrun.
+The owners sold Ral Partha to FASA in 1998, and the company was among the assets acquired by WizKids in 2000.
+In 2001, its production assets were reorganized as Iron Wind Metals, LLC, based in Cincinnati.
+Iron Wind Metals reacquired the dormant Ral Partha trademarks in 2015 and relaunched the name as a division producing new and archived miniature lines for the Chaos Wars setting.
+In July 2020, Iron Wind Metals retired the Ral Partha division and licensed its fantasy and historical miniature lines to Ral Partha Legacy Ltd., the owner of Chaos Wars.
+Ral Partha Legacy also obtained a license to produce Tom Meier's Thunderbolt Mountain Miniatures lines.
+Iron Wind Metals continues to produce miniatures for former FASA properties, including BattleTech and Shadowrun.

 Licensees and distributors

 United States

-In 1980 Ral Partha licensed select designs to Rawcliffe Pewter a long-time producer of cast metal art.
+In 1980 Ral Partha licensed select designs to Rawcliffe Pewter, a long-time producer of cast metal art.
 The pewter versions of Ral Partha sculpts were typically bare-metal with a satin finish and decorated with glass jewels.
 In time, a division of the company called Partha Pewter was established to produce directly for the giftware market.